ACCESS-NRI/schema/au.org.access-nri/model/output/experiment-metadata/README.md

 # Experiment metadata

 This schema is used for metadata associated with a model experiment.
-A model experiment is loosely defined as a collection of one or more climate model datasets that each may comprise one a more files.
+A model experiment is loosely defined as a collection of one or more climate model datasets that each may comprise one or more files.
 Examples of a model experiment include:

 - an ACCESS-CM2 historical run comprising many netcdf files that can be merged into distinct datasets (e.g. atmospheric daily data, ocean monthly data etc),
 - a collection of CMIP6 data spanning multiple models, each comprising many netcdf files that can be merged into distinct datasets.